 The slider supports the cozy and compact form factors.
-The compact form factor is used for apps that run on a mouse and keyboard operated device.
+The compact form factor is used for apps that run on devices operated by a mouse and keyboard.

-- If the slider is editable, the hand cursor appears when the grip is hovered.
+If the slider is editable, the hand cursor appears when the user hovers over the grip.

 Slider with Text Fields

 The slider can be used with text fields instead of tooltips.
-In this case, the value of the grip will be displayed.
+In this case, the value of the grip is displayed.

 Slider with Input Fields

 The slider can be used with input fields instead of text fields.
 This allows the user to enter a specific value.

 If tick marks are set, you can define labels for the tick marks.
 The labels are displayed below the tick marks and show the corresponding value of the tick mark.
 The labels must always be numbers, and must never overlap.
 You can also define labels only for specific tick marks if you don’t need a label for every tick mark on the slider.
 The application developer is responsible for defining a reasonable set of tick marks.

 If there is not enough horizontal space to display all the labels, a responsive mechanism is activated.
 The first and the last label are always visible.

 - The step property must be positive.
 If a negative number is provided, the default value 1 is used instead.